The Connection Between Insomnia and Addiction

 People who suffer from sleeps disorders are 5-10 times more likely to also be diagnosed with a substance use disorder than those without sleep disorders.
 Many attribute this to be the cause of the availability of sleeping aids for these individuals and the false belief that insomnia can be resolved with the self-medication of drugs and alcohol.

 Sleeping pills, such as Ambien and Lunesta, are frequently prescribed for short-term relief from insomnia and other sleep disorders.
 However, these drugs are extremely addictive and present a high potential for abuse.
 Many become dependent on the pills and then use them beyond their prescribed intent for continued relief.
-A lot of people with insomnia don’t realize that they have become addicted the sleeping aids until they stop taking their medication and begin to experience symptoms of withdrawal.
+Many people with insomnia don’t realize that they have become addicted to the sleeping aids until they stop taking their medication and begin to experience symptoms of withdrawal.
 This makes substance abuse recovery for insomniacs even harder, as they often will suffer from “rebound insomnia” when attempting to quit or a compounded insomnia that is even worse than it was before.

 Addiction to alcohol for insomniacs occurs for a similar reason, as many will use alcohol for its sedative effects to induce sleep.
 However, this is misleading as the effects of continued alcohol abuse are usually more harmful and detrimental to the natural sleep cycle.
 Alcohol actually exacerbates insomnia symptoms; a vicious cycle then develops of increased alcohol use and ever-worsening insomnia, which more often than not turns into a full-blown addiction.
+In fact, some studies indicate that alcohol near bedtime interrupts the REM cycle of sleep and never allows the user to get to a state of restorative sleep.

 Ready to get help?